Turbosavski/PS2MIDI/README.md

 After the touchpad version an old ps/2 computer keyboard was used to some extent with adaptations to the relevant arduino library.
 Another option is of course the mouse - this would be probably very similar to touchpad.

-All these arduino sketches are now available here in their latest development versions:
+All these arduino sketches are available here in their latest development versions:
 -> keyboardProMicro04
 -> touchPadProMicro14

 Quite some work was done in 2019 with adding the AI part on the level of three arduino libraries: midimelodics, midirhythmics and midistatistics - not yet finished but soon to be uploaded.
 Similar work is lately been done as a flute-like breath controller - but without the midi-synth.